mediv0/v-bucket/README.md

 all getters will take 1 parameter:

--   state (used to access states object)
+-   state (using to access states object)

 using it in your vue app: